 Your provider can lower the pressure on the machine and then increase it again at a slow pace.
 Some new machines can automatically adjust to the right pressure.

-Freedman N. Positive airway pressure treatment for obstructive sleep apnea.
-In: Kryger M, Roth T, Dement WC, eds.
+Freedman N, Johnson K. Positive airway pressure treatment for obstructive sleep apnea.
+In: Kryger M, Roth T, Goldstein CA, Dement WC, eds.
 Principles and Practice of Sleep Medicine.
-6th ed.
-Philadelphia, PA: Elsevier; 2017:chap 115.
+7th ed.
+Philadelphia, PA: Elsevier; 2022:chap 132.

 Kimoff RJ, Kaminska M, Pamidi S. Obstructive sleep apnea.
 In: Broaddus VC, King TE, Ernst JD, et al, eds.
 Murray and Nadel's Textbook of Respiratory Medicine.
 7th ed.
 Philadelphia, PA: Elsevier; 2022:chap 120.